brianhorakh/mysql2redis/README.md

 [UDF]: http://dev.mysql.com/doc/refman/5.1/en/adding-functions.html
 [Redis]: http://redis.io/

-I'm not much of a C/C++ programmer, but this branch will support multi-line commands, as well as properly escape mysql, and hopefully local sockets.
+This branch supports multi-line commands, as well as properly escape mysql, and local sockets.

+The original version of this library by jackeylu supported this:

+do redis_command("127.0.0.1",6379,"incr x");

+The issue with redis_command is that data can't be properly escaped since redis doesn't support escaping (it's protocol is too simple for that, and it relies on high level libraries to do escaping for it).

+When trying to strike the right balance of sql and redis wire level protocols, I've added 'redis_commands' -- which supports separated parameters terminated by a blank parameter (I *THINK* this is safe because I haven't seen a case in redis where a blank parameter would ever be used)

+do redis_commands("127.0.0.1",6379,"rpush","TEST","hello","","rpush","TEST","world");
+do redis_commands("/path/to/local.socket",0,"rpush","TEST","hello","","rpush","TEST","world");

 Requirements
 ------------